 The basic principle of piggyback works as shown in the following diagram.
 Host A not only has its own monitoring data, but also that from other hosts – or more generally from other objects.
 For example, an ESX host records the state and many current metrics for each of its VMs.
 This host A is sometimes referred to as the source host in this context.

-If Checkmk now retrieves the monitoring data from A in its regular one-minute intervals – be it from the normal Checkmk agent or from a special agent via a manufacturer's API – in the response it also gets specially-marked reporting data from the other hosts/objects B, C, and so on.
+If Checkmk now retrieves the monitoring data from A in its regular one-minute intervals – be it from the normal Checkmk agent or from a special agent via a manufacturer's API – in the response it also receives specially-marked reporting data from the other hosts/objects B, C, and so on.
 This piggyback data is then placed in files on the Checkmk server for later processing.
 The hosts B, C, and so on are referred to as Piggybacked Hosts.

 If Checkmk later requires the monitoring data from B or C, they are already in the local files and can be processed directly without having to query an agent: